hk0i/gskel/README.md

     cd gskel
     ln -s gskel ~/bin/.

-Assuming `~/bin` is in your parth you should now be able to run gskel on the command line:
+Assuming `~/bin` is in your path you should now be able to run gskel on the command line:

     $ gskel